mojimuse/Mojicraft/content/pages/index.md

     subtitle: We create digital avatars.
     content: >
       Creating digital identity in 2D and 3D form.
 A digital avatar can be imagined countless ways.
-We create your ideas and how you want to protray a character or MOJI.
-Start creating at Mojicraft.com
+At mojicraft, we create your ideas and help represent your character or MOJI's you dream of.

+      We create characters and digital identity.
+Welcome to Mojicraft!
     actions:
       - label: Try Free
         url: /pricing